syncthing/docs/users/faq-parts/usage.rst

 remove the folder in the Syncthing UI, move it on disk, then re-add it using the new path.

-It's best to do this when the folder is already in sync between your devices, as it is otherwise unpredictable which changes will "win" after the move.
+It's important to do this when the folder is already in sync between your devices, as it is otherwise unpredictable which changes will "win" after the move.
 Changes made on other devices may be overwritten, or changes made locally may be overwritten by those on other devices.